Graphiq: Business model

 The site attempts to bridge the gap between search engines like Google and review-type services like Yelp.
 O'Connor describes it as a "research engine."
 Each research site is free for consumers and monetized with advertisements.
-The visualizations pull from the same database that powers the research sites and each visualization includes the Graphiq logo and a link back to one of the company's research sites where they monetize users with advertisements.
+The visualizations pull data from the same database that powers the research sites and each visualization includes the Graphiq logo and a link back to one of the company's research sites where they monetize users with advertisements.